 It’s also important to remember that pricing will affect customers’ views of your brand.
 If you’re comparatively cheap then you’ll be seen as a budget brand, if you’re expensive then you’ll be considered premium – if you can back it up with the quality expected of a higher price point.

-You might be wondering what this term means: “price elasticity of demand”.
-It sounds like one of those fancy economics terms, and it is.
-Put simply, it shows how much the demand for your products or services is affected by their price.
+Put simply, price elasticity of demand shows how much the demand for your products or services is affected by their price.